 I'm also wondering if all those steps need to be in the rules.
 Like, if we just have the starting position, and the only requirement is to throw the caps as far as you can, there could be a lot of room for interesting techniques?
 The series of catches seems practical though.

 Though catching the bottom cap also seems like it'd be very difficult.
 How to get the rope out of the hoop, but still have control of the caps for a throw?
 I think I want to build this just to see how it plays out.

 It was a little bit like a giant cup-and-ball game, but you have a big hoop and 3 frizbee-sized bottlecaps that are tied through their centre by a rope.

 You start by picking up the top bottlecap with the hoop, then flick the hoop to pull the second cap through and catch it...

 You repeat the process with the second bottlecap to catch the third.
 At this point the rope now entirely outside the hoop instead of passing through it.
 Holding onto this bottlecap is more tenuous...

 A video game developer, musician and/or food builder from Ontario, Canada.
 Powered by burritos.
-Making an NES game about lizards?
+Made an NES game about lizards?

 Server run by the main developers of the project It is not focused on any particular niche interest - everyone is welcome as long as you follow our code of conduct!